Lazuli (song)

 "Lazuli" is a song by American dream pop duo Beach House.
-It was released on April 13, 2012, through Sub Pop, as the second single from the duo's fourth studio album Bloom (2012), later being released on April 21, 2012, Record Store Day, as a 7-inch single.
+It was released on April 17, 2012, through Sub Pop, as the second single from the duo's fourth studio album Bloom (2012), later being released on April 21, Record Store Day, as a 7-inch single, featuring "Equal Mind" as its B-side.
+The song initially leaked four days earlier, on April 13.
+It succeeds the album's lead single, "Myth," which was released a month earlier and met with acclaim from critics.

+Revolving around the metamorphic rock, lapis lazuli, lead vocalist Victoria Legrand stated that the song title had a sort of imagination and felt like it belonged in the "Beach House world."
+The song received positive reviews from music critics.
+They performed the song on Later... with Jools Holland on May 29, 2012.
 Its official music video, which was directed by Allen Cordell, was released on June 6, 2012.
-The song received positive reviews from music critics.
+Its B-side, "Equal Mind," was later included on the band's compilation album B-Sides and Rarities (2017).

-Background
+Background and composition

-On March 7, 2012, two years following the release of their third studio album Teen Dream (2010), Beach House released a song onto their website, "Myth", the acclaimed lead single for their fourth studio album Bloom, which they announced the next day and included "Lazuli" as the third track on the official tracklist.
+On March 7, 2012, two years following the release of their third studio album Teen Dream (2010), Beach House released a song onto their website, "Myth", which would serve as the lead single for their fourth studio album Bloom, which they announced the next day and included "Lazuli" as the third track on the official tracklist.
 On March 20, 2012, the cover art for Bloom was officially revealed, with Sub Pop also announcing a Beach House single release for Record Store Day.

+Titled after and lyrically revolving around the metamorphic rock, lapis lazuli, "Lazuli" begins with "twinkling" arpeggiated keys identical to ones produced by a Casiotone keyboard, as well as synth strings, and overlapping vocals and unified harmonies within the track's finale.
+While writing the song, Legrand said that the word "lazuli" seemed to have an insight, and also stated that she had always considered the word to be part of the "Beach House world."

+"Equal Mind"

+"Equal Mind", the B-side to "Lazuli" on the 7-inch single, was recorded during the Bloom sessions.
+The reason for its exclusion from Bloom was because the duo thought it had musical similarities to "Other People", its tempo in particular.
+They initially confirmed that the song would "never exist" in a digital format.
+This track, along with two other songs from the Bloom recording sessions ("Saturn Song" and "Wherever You Go"), would later be included in the duo's compilation album, B-Sides and Rarities (2017).